Facebook, Twitter, Google say they’re committed to fighting Russian meddling

 The hearings are the latest twist in the high-profile investigation into Russia's influence over the US election.
 At issue is how much the Russian government may have attempted to influence the electorate and whether President Donald Trump or anyone working for him was knowingly involved.
 Trump has repeatedly denied involvement.

-The Russian trolling campaigns involved people posing as advocates on hot-button issues, like Black Lives Matter protesters, gun rights groups and LGBT issues.
+The Russian trolling campaigns aimed at the US involved people posing as advocates on hot-button issues, like Black Lives Matter protesters, gun rights groups and LGBT issues.
 The most popular Russian-backed account was @TEN_GOP, which amassed more than 100,000 followers while claiming to represent the Tennessee Republican party.

 Google said Russian trolls "uploaded over a thousand videos to YouTube on 18 different channels."